ics4u-1-2023/.dotfiles/README.md

     stow .
     sudo reboot now
     ```
-- then start up NeoVim and let everything install, you will need to do this twice, then setup Codeium with NeoVim
+- then start up NeoVim and let everything install (you will need to do this twice) then setup Codeium with NeoVim
   - ```Shell
     :Codeium Auth
     ```